-The outcomes of the ALP are aligned with the Kent Ridgean Outcomes of a Passionate Learner and have a central focus of the development of students’ computational thinking skills.
+The outcomes of ALP are aligned with the Kent Ridgean Outcomes of nurturing every Kent Ridgean to be a Gracious Citizen, a Passionate Learner, and a Resilient Leader.
 The desired outcomes are to enable Kent Ridgeans to

 - work well with peers in a respectful manner to share responsibilities and make sound decisions to present robotics-related solutions;

-- apply computational thinking skills, creative and inquisitive competencies in the understanding and solving real-world robotics-related issues; and
+- apply computational thinking skills, creative and inquisitive competencies in understanding and solving real-world issues using robotics-related solutions; and

 - display adaptability and resilience in the face of challenges when working in teams on robotics tasks.